December 15, 2023

-Non-keratinizing squamous cell carcinoma (NKSCC) is a type of cancer made up of squamous cells.
-It is described as non-keratinizing because the tumour cells have not undergone a cellular process called keratinization which is commonly seen in normal squamous cells throughout the body.
+Nonkeratinizing squamous cell carcinoma (NKSCC) is a type of cancer made up of squamous cells that have not undergone keratinization.
+Keratinization is a process where cells produce and accumulate large amounts of a protein called keratin.
 As a result, the squamous cells in NKSCC look less pink and more blue when examined under the microscope.

-Common locations for NKSCC include the oropharynx, nasopharynx, sinonasal tract (nasal cavity and paranasal sinuses), lungs, cervix, and anal canal.
+Common locations for NKSCC include the oropharynx (tonsils, base of tongue, and soft palate), nasopharynx, sinonasal tract (nasal cavity and paranasal sinuses), lungs, cervix, and anal canal.
 Less common locations include the oral cavity and larynx.
-An NKSCC that starts in the nasopharynx is called nasopharyngeal carcinoma.
+Another name for NKSCC in the nasopharynx is nasopharyngeal carcinoma.

 The cause of NKSCC depends on the location in which the tumour starts.
 Most tumours in the oropharynx, nasal cavity, paranasal sinuses, cervix, and anal canal are caused by long-standing infection with human papillomavirus (HPV).
 Similarly, the vast majority of tumours in the nasopharynx are caused by infection with Epstein-Barr virus (EBV).
 In contrast, most tumours in the lungs are associated with tobacco smoking.